mcfnord/cem/src/sforce.md

 This one time, I documented [the REST-level API of the Windows Azure storage system](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/lease-container).
-I learned about it from existing documentation, plus clues about features that hadn't been documented yet.
+I learned about it from whatever I could find.
+I spied on the insanely technical internal design alias.
 External and internal blogs offered some clues.
+I watched all the Microsoft technical evangelist video productions.
 I learned about these features by using them.
 Sometimes that meant using an app like Fiddler, or using a framework like the .NET SDK for Azure storage, and tracking the HTTPS traffic using Fiddler again.
 Other times I had to know where Azure logs some events.
 When something just didn't make sense, I had experts I could ask.
 Or experts who could ask other